mWater/mwater-expressions/docs/Schema and Types.md

 Special column types:
 * `join`: not a columns per se, but link to one or N rows in another table
 * `section`: has contents which is list of other columns/sections
-* `expr`: has `expr` field which is an expression to be evaluated.
+* `expr`: DEPRECATED.
+Use expr field but set to actual type.
 Can be aggregate or individual expression

 ### enumValues